-Details on related party transactions for the year ended December 31, 2022 are set out in Note 41 to the Consolidated Financial Statements.
-Among the related party transactions, the provision of administrative services to Frontida BioPharm, Inc., the provision of laboratory and bioequivalence studies services to the Tigermed Group and the receipt of biometrics services, electronic data capture software services and clinical site management organization services from Tigermed Group are regarded as fully exempted continuing connected transactions under Chapter 14A of the Listing Rules.
+Details on related party transactions for the year ended December 31, 2023 are set out in Note 41 to the Consolidated Financial Statements.
+Among the related party transactions, the provision of administrative services to Frontida BioPharm, Inc. is regarded as fully exempted continuing connected transactions under Chapter 14A of the Listing Rules.
+Details of related party transactions which also constitute connected transactions or continuing connected transactions not fully exempted under Rule 14A.73 of the Listing Rules are disclosed below.